eli-johnson-04/portfolio/activity/!01-23-2025-Turning-Old-iPad-Mini-into-a-Monitor.md

 ## This is what the Colosseum must have felt like

 Except they didn't.
 I was at war with this thing.
 I had no idea how to have the system run this script on its own to detect a VNC connection, and even when I figured that out after several hours, the hotkeys were so frustrating.
-Eventually I used the VNC connection to run Activator commands to open the lock screen and open Splashtop, throwing hotkeys out the window, but this was a whole other adventure.
+Eventually I used the VNC connection to run Activator commands.
+Activator is a pre-installed (with jailbreak ;)) utility mostly focused on touch gestures for extra functionality.
+The Activator command would turn on the lock screen and open Splashtop, throwing hotkeys out the window, but this was a whole other adventure.
 I promise, you would be blown away at how difficult it is to locate the *filename* of an iOS application.

 I navigated through the abyssal bowels of this metal slab's filesystem for every bit of two and a half hours, installing standard terminal utilities through a fake app store.
 With extensive help from Claude and ChatGPT I was able to determine how to find it, and I took like six pictures so I could write a shell script that would run it for me, and I could have Activator run that.

 ***FINALLY*** I had something real.
 I got the Task Scheduler to do the thing every time I unlocked the computer.
-But, it opened a big VNC application on my computer, and that's so ugly.
+However, it opened a big VNC application on my computer, and that's so ugly.
 Nobody wants to see this thing happening.
 It should be magic.

 So I made magic.
 Why couldn't I just use SSH and a shell script for the whole thing?